St Frideswide's Church: Architecture and design

 St Frideswide’s is an example of high Victorian church architecture, notable for its bold and individualistic design by S. S. Teulon.
 The church is constructed of coursed limestone rubble with ashlar (dressed stone) detailing.

-Teulon’s original design was in a Gothic Revival idiom, but with some Romanesque influence evident in its heavy massing and round-arched elements.
+Teulon’s original design was in a Gothic Revival idiom but with some Romanesque influence evident in its heavy massing and round-arched elements.
 The church features a crossing tower over the north transept.
-On one corner of the tower rises a slender octagonal turret which contains a single bell (cast in 1871 by Warner of London).
+On one corner of the tower rises a slender octagonal turret, which contains a single bell (cast in 1871 by Warner of London).
 The west front of the church is richly treated, with strong buttresses and a large traceried window.

-Overall, the exterior design is regarded as one of Teulon’s most powerful and unconventional church designs, now protected by a Grade II* listing for its architectural interest.
+The overall exterior design is regarded as one of Teulon’s most powerful and unconventional church designs, now protected by a Grade II* listing for its architectural interest.

 A notable element is the rose window: Teulon incorporated a “magnificent rose window of large dimensions” in the upper wall of the north transept, providing light into the crossing.
 Other notable interior features include a pipe organ by Hunter, which remains in use in the organ loft, and a set of fourteen painted wooden angel figures that hang from the nave walls.

 The Vicarage at the Church of St Frideswide

 The vicarage is a notable building in its own right.
-Due to its architectural interest the St. Frideswide’s vicarage is recognized as a Grade II listed building.
+Owing to its architectural interest St Frideswide’s vicarage is Grade II listed building.

-The vicarage was built by English architect Harry George Walter Drinkwater of Oxford in 1876.
+The vicarage was designed by English architect Harry George Walter Drinkwater of Oxford in 1876.

 Architecturally, the vicarage complements the church with similar materials and Victorian Gothic styling.
 It is a two-storey house constructed of the same grey Oxford limestone with ashlar trim as the church.
 The vicarage is linked to the north side of the church by a short covered passage or cloister.

-Notable features of the vicarage include mullioned windows with stone surrounds, gabled roofs covered in tiles, and tall stone chimneys, which give the vicarage a picturesque Cotswolds cottage character.
-In the 21st century, the old vicarage building was extensively restored.
+Notable features of the vicarage include mullioned windows with stone surrounds, gabled roofs covered in tiles and tall stone chimneys, which give the vicarage a picturesque Cotswolds cottage character.
+In the 21st century the old vicarage building was extensively restored.
 A portion of the large rear garden (formerly the vicar’s orchard) and part of the vicarage were sold off and converted into a separate private dwelling.
 Henry Hardy, editor of the writings of philosopher-historian Sir Isaiah Berlin, lived for a decade in the vicarage of St Frideswide’s.

-Together, the church and its vicarage form a charming historic ensemble along Botley Road, embodying the 19th-century vision of a parish church with its clerical house side by side.
+Together the church and its vicarage form a charming historic ensemble along Botley Road, embodying the 19th-century vision of a parish church and its clerical house side by side.